mattveraldi/mattveraldi.github.io/src/pages/about.md

 title: "About"
 ---

+I kept the original about section here because I want to give credit to the amazing developers who created this theme for Astro, completely free to use!

+---

 AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
 I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).

 This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by